pegasystems/pega-datascientist-tools/README.md

 # Getting Started

-For instructions and information, see the [Data Scientist Tools Wiki page](https://github.com/pegasystems/pega-datascientist-tools/wiki).
+For instructions and information, see the [Pega Data Scientist Tools Wiki page](https://github.com/pegasystems/pega-datascientist-tools/wiki).
 For further examples and the API reference, see the [Documentation](https://pegasystems.github.io/pega-datascientist-tools/).

 # Contributing